A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Introduction

 There has been active research on tensor decompositions since they were introduced in \cite{hitchcock1927expression}.
 The concept of tensors appeared in the literature of psychometrics dating back to 1960s-1970s \citep{tucker1964extension, tucker1966some, harshman1970foundations, kruskal1976psych}.
 The interest of tensor decompositions has expanded to other areas, including chemometrics \citep{smilde2005multi}, signal processing \citep{de1998matrix}, and data mining \citep{mccullagh2018tensor}.
-In particular, tensor methods have also been used in learning latent variable models \citep{anandkumar2012spectral,hsu2013learning, anandkumar2014tensor}. \cite{anandkumar2014tensor} summarized the common structures in several different latent variable models and used tensor power method to learn the parameters under a unified framework.
+In particular, tensor methods have also been used in learning latent variable models. {\cite{anandkumar2012spectral} derived tensor structures for low-order moments of latent Dirichlet allocation and applied tensor power method to learning the parameters. \cite{anandkumar2012mixture} used the method of moments for mixture models and hidden Markov models as a viable alternative to EM algorithms. \cite{hsu2013learning} derived similar tensor structure in mixtures of spherical Gaussian models.} \cite{anandkumar2014tensor} summarized the common structures in several different latent variable models and used tensor power method to learn the parameters under a unified framework.
 Generally speaking, these tensor methods are all based on lower-order moments of observed variables rather than the entire likelihood function.
-Notably, such tensor decompositions based on the lower-order moments are convex optimization problems, while maximizing the log-likelihood with latent variables is highly non-concave with potentially many local optima.
-As a result, an advantage of using moment-based tensor decomposition algorithms for learning latent variable models is the provable guarantee of converging to the global optimum of the objective function; see \cite{anandkumar2014tensor} for more details.
+As a result, an advantage of using moment-based tensor decomposition algorithms for learning latent variable models is the provable consistency guarantee; see \cite{anandkumar2014tensor} for more details.

 Besides the computational challenge, the second question of large-scale latent class analysis is how to ensure the estimators in the large-$N$ and large-$J$ regime are theoretically valid and meaningful.
 Traditionally, the subjects' latent class indicators in an LCM are often treated as random variables and marginalized out to obtain the marginal likelihood; we call the resulting model a random-effect LCM.
 On the other hand, an alternative approach is to treat the subjects' latent class indicators as fixed unknown parameters and directly incorporate them into the likelihood; we call the resulting model a fixed-effect LCM.
 In the classical scenario with sample size $N$ going to infinity and the number of items $J$ held fixed, the fixed-effect LCMs are known to be inconsistent for estimating the subject-level latent class indicators \citep[e.g., see][]{neyman1948consistent}.
 However, for data featuring large $N$ and large $J$, with an increasing amount of information collected per subject, an interesting theoretical question is whether we can obtain consistency in clustering the subjects into their corresponding true latent class in fixed-effect LCMs?